ironcev/SwissKnife/README.md

 ##Swiss Army Knife
 All these general purpose classes were diligently copied from one .NET project to another with a good reason.
 When put together, they form developer's equivalent of the [Swiss Army knife](https://en.wikipedia.org/wiki/Swiss_Army_knife).
 They are our blades, corkscrews, can openers, screwdrivers, scissors and so on.
 We need them no matter what kind of a .NET project we work on.

 *SwissKnife* is the Swiss Army knife for .NET developers.
 Symbolically, it represents my decision to abandon the Art.
-Practically, it replaces the inevitable ritual of copy-pasting with the ritual of referencing a lightweight and well tested class library.
+Practically, it replaces the ritual of copy-pasting with the ritual of referencing a lightweight and well tested class library.

-##Content
+##Tools
 In its current state, *SwissKnife* is equipped with the following tools:

 * Option idiom